 In addition to the surviving theater benches, the beautiful redwood trees still stand tall, only a few with darkened trunks.
 The needles far above were still green, and the graceful giants will likely all survive.

 We hiked down to Rose Resnick’s favorite part of camp, the lower chapel, with its creek still running even now in late October.
 I could feel the spirits of 90 years of blind campers down there, the girls and boys savoring the smells of quintessential California woodland.
 At the blackened Lower Chapel, I found the creek, but its surroundings seemed very different.
 All the California bay trees and Douglas firs had burned away, revealing for the first time the full Creekside formerly hidden in a green thicket of plants.

 As we stood in lower camp and the sun peeked out of the smoky clouds, a few local birds began to sing.
 There have been some squirrel sightings already, and, ironically, an unusual number of rattlesnakes have been on the move, displaced from their homes.
 The disturbed and newly-sunny hillsides may also be ideal for poison oak in the early years after the fire.
-We’ll need naturalists, botanists and those willing to get their hands dirty by removing unwanted plants and weeds as we beautify, landscape and care for camp’s new ground cover because they will be building a new home, while planing and Choosing the right house plan for you.
+We’ll need naturalists, botanists and those willing to get their hands dirty by removing unwanted plants and weeds as we beautify, landscape and care for camp’s new ground cover, because they will be building a new home for our onsite staff and the many animals who inhabited the camp.

 Donate to #RebuildEHC